7sDream/remda/README.md

 $ cargo run --example rtow_13_1 --release
 ```

-Wait about 10s(according to your machine's CPU performance), you will get a `rtow_13_1.ppm` in current dir, that's your result.
+Wait about 1s(according to your machine's CPU performance), you will get a `rtow_13_1.ppm` in current dir, that's your result.

 If you want a bigger and clear image, adjust `height()` and `samples()` argument in example source file and re-run.

-PS: The screenshot above takes about 1 hours to render(1920x1080, 512 samples, Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz), be patient;
+PS: The screenshot above takes about 8min30s to render(1920x1080, 512 samples, Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz), be patient;

 You can also try other examples if you want.